 In this case, the court might allow you to do the next best thing and give constructive notice.

 Constructive notice is a legal term that means someone is assumed to have knowledge of an event or transaction by virtue of the fact that it's in the public record.
-This principle is based on the premise that someone cannot deny knowledge of a fact because he has a duty to inquire about it.
+This principle is based on the premise that someone cannot deny knowledge of a fact because they have a duty to inquire about it.

 If you purchase property, it's presumed that you know the legal status of that property because it's available through public records.
 A judge will simply say that you should have had a title search done if you later claim that you didn't know the property had liens against it.
 That's constructive notice.